 Clear title means there is no unreleased chattel mortgage, security agreement, tax lien, artisan lien, or similar document on record against an aircraft.
 AC aircraft records contain any liens, security documents, and releases filed with the Aircraft Registration Branch and found to meet recording requirements.

 State law determines lien and security interests.
-Although there is no federal requirement to file lien or security instruments with FAA, the parties to these transactions can file their qualifying documents with FAA's Aircraft Registration Branch.
+Although there is no federal requirement to file lien or security instruments with AC, the parties to these transactions can file their qualifying documents with AC's Aircraft Registration Branch.